NVIDIA-AI-IOT/robot_freespace_seg_Isaac_TAO/README.md

 - Scripts for generating synthetic data using Isaac Sim:
       - Domain Randomization for position and scale objects and the lighting of the simulated environment, the color and texture of objects and more.
       - Using two different environments from Isaac Sim to generalize the model.
-- Jupyter Notebook for TAO toolkit train, prune, and PTQ (INT8) optimizations.
+- Jupyter Notebook for entire workflow: Synthetic Data Generation followed by TAO toolkit train, prune, and PTQ (INT8) optimizations.
 - Guide to deploy optimized trained model on Jetson powered robot.

 ## What this project does not include: